Nakishev/MarkaStandards/README.md

 #### Linters and Formatters

 Employ linters and formatters to enforce code style rules automatically.

-For C# projects, use `Roslyn` custom rules configured in the `.editorconfig` file and enforce 'treat warnings as errors' option.
+- C#: Use `CSharpier` as the formatter and linter; keep `Roslyn` rules enabled and enforce 'treat warnings as errors' when ready.
-To apply code style rules automatically, use `CSharpier`.
-In JavaScript projects, use `Biome` as both linter and formatter.
+- JavaScript: Use `Biome` as both linter and formatter.

 #### Commit Message Validation

-Use Husky and lint-staged with conventional commit rules to ensure commit messages meet corporate standards.
+- All projects must follow Conventional Commits for clarity and automated changelogs.
+- JavaScript projects: Use Husky + lint-staged and `commitlint` to enforce rules locally.
+- C# projects: Use `CSharpier` as the formatter and linter; enforce commit message rules via CI (pipeline checks) or server-side hooks.
+- Alternative to pre-commit hooks: Teams that prefer faster pushes can run style/lint and commit message checks in CI instead of local hooks.
+In that case, block merges if checks fail.

 #### Commit Message Standards